tamberg/pi-lora/README.md

 One or more Pi LoRa devices send data to a LoRa gateway, using LoRa long range radio.

-The LoRa gateway forwards received data packets to the TTN server, a LoRa cloud backend.
+The LoRa gateway forwards received data packets to The Things Network (TTN), a LoRa cloud backend.

 Any Internet-connected client computer, e.g. a Pi or laptop, can get the data from the backend.